sbb-design-systems/lyne-components/CODING_STANDARDS.md

 Additionally, the `@internal` JsDoc annotation can be used to hide any symbol from the public API docs.

-#### Getters and Setters

-- Getter/Setter cannot be used for `@Prop`.
-- Generally avoid getter/setter and prefer methods.

 #### JsDoc comments

 All public APIs must have user-facing comments.
 These are extracted and shown in the documentation.